Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Robust Matrix Completion

 \subsection{Factorized Robust Matrix Completion (FRMC)}

-Mansour and Vetro \cite{2000} developed a factorized robust matrix completion (FRMC) algorithm with global motion compensation to solve the background/foreground separation problem.
+Mansour and Vetro \cite{2000} developed a factorized robust matrix completion (FRMC) algorithm with global motion compensation to solve the background/foreground separation problem for videos with moving background.
 Since the main drawbacks in Equation \ref{EquationPCP3} is that it requires the computation of full or partial singular value decompositions of $L$ in every iteration of the algorithm, Mansour and Vetro \cite{2000} adopted a surrogate for the nuclear norm of a rank-$r$ matrix $L$ defined by the following factorization: \\

 This nuclear norm surrogate can be used in standard nuclear norm minimization algorithms that scale to very large matrix completion problems.
 Moreover, it was shown that when the factors $L_{L}$ and $L_{R}$ have a rank greater than or equal to the true rank of $L$.
-Then, each subproblem in the FRMC algorithm is a Lasso problem that Mansour and Vetro \cite{2000} solved using spectral projected gradient iterations.
+Hence, each subproblem in the FRMC algorithm is a Lasso problem that Mansour and Vetro \cite{2000} solved using spectral projected gradient iterations.
 FRMC was developed in batch mode and online mode.
-The FRMC algorithm in online mode completes the recovery 7 to 9 times faster than GRASTA \cite{27} and results in a comparable separation quality.
+The FRMC algorithm in online mode completes the recovery $7$ to $9$ times faster than GRASTA \cite{27} and results in a comparable separation quality.
+To apply FMRC in the case of moving cameras, Kao et al. \cite{2000-1} proposed a label propagation scheme, which combines the advantages of FRMC and spectral clustering.